gwimbrow/mslto/README.md

 The way which UI components are built, including how they respond to changes (for example, through `observedAttributes` and the `attributeChangedCallback`, in the case of [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)) is outside the scope for the reactivity engine which mslto provides.
 All that is important is for a particular component or element to reference reactive data through a mslto node's `props`, and for the corresponding `propChangedCallback` to in some way update that component when changes are registered.

 mslto enforces a strict separation-of-concerns between the source of data and the reactive "state" which it manages.
 Data provided to a mslto node must be a stringified JSON object, rather than a native JavaScript object.
 Likewise, the data exposed by a node through the `data` accessor are provided as serialized objects.
 If the application requires data to be represented in some other form or type - such as date objects, which cannot be reliably serialized - that logic should be defined within the scope of the given UI component or other element.

+## Supported Browsers

+mslto is architected with the built-in [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object, and therefore cannot support obsolete browsers like Internet Explorer.
+At this time, there are no plans for developing anything like a "compatibility mode" for IE 11.